 IMPORTANT: In order to share your VPN with other devices connected to your Macbook’s wifi network, you need a VPN that supports the L2TP and/or IPSec protocols.
 Many popular VPNs have dropped support for these protocols in recent years, including NordVPN, but not all.
 We recommend PrivateVPN or VyprVPN if you want to use L2TP, and IPVanish if you prefer IPSec.

 Here’s how to set up a virtual router on your Macbook:

-- Connect your Mac directly to your modem
+- Connect your Mac to the internet

 - Install the VPN on your Mac

 - Configure the Mac to share the VPN connection

 - Setup the Mac’s wifi to host a wireless network

 - Connect all your devices to the wireless network hosted by your Mac

 First and foremost, to share your Mac’s VPN connection over wifi, you need to connect your Mac to the internet with an ethernet cable, which frees up the wifi to broadcast instead of receive.
 Once you have the cable connected and the wifi disconnected, you can start configuring your VPN-secured internet connection.